bdewilde/bdewilde.github.io/_drafts/automatic-extraction-of-good-keyphrases.md

 ### Methodology

-Automatic keyphrase extraction is typically a two-step process.
+Automatic keyphrase extraction is typically a two-step process: first, a set of words and phrases that could convey the topical content of a document are identified, then these candidates are scored/ranked and the "best" are selected as a document's keyphrases.

 #### 1. Candidate Identification